Cosmian/mse-cli/documentation/docs/develop.md

 - It makes your installation not reproducible.
 Therefore, after a deployment, it's strongly likely that your users won't be able to verify the trustworthiness of your application

 Then, we recommend to fork [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask) to build your own Docker by integrating all your dependencies.
-You can test your application against your own Docker by editing the field `docker` in your `mse.toml` and running:
+You can test your application against your brand new Docker by editing the field `docker` in your `mse.toml` then run:

 ```{.console}
 $ cd helloworld